-The happenings of Friday August 9, 2024 moving from Kingston Upon Thames, England to London, England
+The saga of Friday August 9, 2024 in transit from Kingston Upon Thames, England to London, England

 After another itchy and sleepless night, I woke up to discover the toilets didn’t work, again.
 Oh, and the sinks stopped working, too.
 Water came out, but no one knew when the water would come out, making it a humorous and annoying ordeal to wash dishes.
 We hadn’t even considered showering with the toilet backed up, and I was feeling as gross as could be and increasingly itchy.
 Chaim was already working while washing the forgotten bag of laundry at our new favorite laundromat.
 As had quickly become our routine, the boys and I walked to Mr. G’s boat to use the toilet.
 A different young woman whom we had never met before was sitting at the desk, but she knew exactly who we were.
 “Oh, you’re the people with the boat just down there.”
 We were becoming famous for having toilet troubles.